Steven Novella

 Steven Paul Novella (born July 29, 1964) is an American clinical neurologist and associate professor at Yale University School of Medicine.
 Novella is best known for his involvement in the skeptical movement as a host of The Skeptics' Guide to the Universe podcast and as the president of the New England Skeptical Society.
 He is a fellow of the Committee for Skeptical Inquiry (CSI).

 Early life and education

-Novella was born July 29, 1964 to Joseph Novella and Patricia Novella née Danbury.
+Novella was born July 29, 1964 to Joseph Novella and Patricia Novella née Anderson.
 He was raised in New Fairfield, Connecticut, and has four siblings.
 Novella considered becoming a lawyer prior to attending college but decided to go into medicine as a teenager.
 As an undergraduate, he pursued premed and science.

 In 1991, Novella earned a medical degree from Georgetown University School of Medicine.
 He spent the first year of residency at Georgetown University Hospital/Washington Hospital Center in internal medicine.
 He completed his residency in neurology at Yale–New Haven Hospital in 1995.
 Novella was board certified in neurology in 1998.

 Novella's academic specialization is in neurology, including more specifically, amyotrophic lateral sclerosis (ALS), myasthenia gravis and neuromuscular disorders, neurophysiology, and the treatment of hyperactive neurological disorders.